immutable/imx-core-sdk/README.md

 ```

-When PR is ready for review, the submitter should run:

-`yarn release [patch | major | minor]`
+## Release Process

+### Main Release

+1. Merge your changes
+2. Check and update your local main branch
+3. Run `yarn release`
    - Choose release type (patch|minor|major)
-- Choose yes to use changelog and package.json
+   - Choose `yes` to use changelog and `package.json`
    - Add a tag if required - this step can be skipped by replying `no`
-- Push to remote by using yes
+   - Push to remote by using `yes`

+### Alpha Release

+1. Go to https://github.com/immutable/imx-core-sdk/actions/workflows/publish.yaml and find the "Run workflow" button on the left.
+2. Click the button and select the branch from dropdown.
+3. Add a tag that is greater than last published main tag and append with `-alpha.x`.
+The `x` is the version for this particular alpha release.
+For example, if the last published is `1.2.0`, use `1.2.1-alpha.1` or `1.3.0-alpha.1` depending on type of your changes.
+4. Click "run workflow" button.
+This will trigger a "NPM Publish" action for alpha release 🎉

 ## Getting Help